 Example: use a remote backend for OpenTofu state

-In Section 2.5.2, you learned that, by default, OpenTofu uses the local backend to store OpenTofu state in .tfstate files on your local hard drive.
+In Part 2, you learned that, by default, OpenTofu uses the local backend to store OpenTofu state in .tfstate files on your local hard drive.
 This works fine when you’re learning and working alone, but if you want to use OpenTofu as a team, you need a way to share these state files.
 You might be tempted to use version control, but that’s not a good idea for the following reasons:

-Manual error
+- Manual error

 It’s too easy to forget to pull down the latest changes from version control before running OpenTofu or to push your latest changes to version control after running OpenTofu.
 It’s just a matter of time before someone on your team runs OpenTofu with out-of-date state files and, as a result, accidentally rolls back or duplicates previous deployments.